IrinAnnPaul/Projects_ML/Alzheimer's_Prediction_Model/README.md

+# Alzheimer's_Prediction_Model

-# An Ensemble Model to Predict Alzheimers using Handwriting data: Development and Evaluation
+Project : An Ensemble Model to Predict Alzheimers using Handwriting data: Development and Evaluation

 Aim : To predict Alzheimer's in individuals based on their handwriting features.